Okay, so you’re human.

 5. You have no picture on LinkedIn.

 Anyone who doesn’t have an image on LinkedIn is going to get passed over by potential clients, customers, employers, and networking partners.
 If you still don’t have a picture on LinkedIn, and instead are relying on that blank little square to hold your space, you’re telling the world that networking just isn’t that important to you.
-You don’t need more contacts!
-You don’t want to make more money!
-You don’t want a better job!
+You’re saying, “I don’t need more contacts!”
+“I don’t want a better job!”
 But you DO.
-You want all of those things.
 Act like it.

 Take action now!

 Having your portrait taken for your LinkedIn profile doesn’t have to cost you thousands of dollars.
-I offer a basic photo package that is $250 for a one hour session on location with outfit changes, a variety of poses, a mixture of candid and formal shots, and your choice of 2 final, retouched photos.
-And you can use those not only on LinkedIn, but on your business website, your Facebook profile, your book cover, and your speaker sheet.
+My basic portrait session here in the studio is only $250.
+And you can use your new photos not only on LinkedIn, but on your business website, your Facebook profile, your book cover, and your speaker sheet.
 What’s not to love?
-Not sure where to have your picture taken?
-I’ll happily help you brainstorm through the variety of locations in our area and we’ll find the perfect spot to tell a story about you and your business.
+If you don’t want your headshot taken in a studio, I’ll happily help you brainstorm a location that tells a story about you and your business.